Wrongful conviction of Paul Blackburn: Conviction

-Blackburn was convicted on 18 December 1978, at Chester crown court before Judge Bristo and was sentenced to life for the attempted murder and to two years (to be served concurrently) for the attempted rape.
+Blackburn was convicted on 18 December 1978, at Chester Crown Court before Judge Bristo and was sentenced to life for the attempted murder and to two years (to be served concurrently) for the attempted rape.

 Appeal

 There then followed a protracted process of appeals.
 Two appeal applications were initially refused, the first solely by Judge Bristo, and the second by the full court (in March 1981).
-In 1995, the secretary of state refused to refer the case to the court of appeal after receiving a petition for Blackburn.
+In 1995, the Home Secretary was presented with a petition for Blackburn, but he found no grounds to refer the case for review.

 Blackburn was released in March 2003.
 His prison sentence had been significantly lengthened because he continued to deny his guilt.
 In August 2004 Blackburn's case was reviewed by the Criminal Cases Review Commission and was referred to the court of appeal.
 This appeal was heard in the Royal Court of Justice, London and Blackburn's conviction was ruled to be unsafe and was therefore overturned on 24 May 2005, about 27 years after he was initially convicted.
 Lord Justice Keene conducted this hearing and Lord Carlisle, who was also part of the prosecution team in Blackburn's initial trial, represented the Crown.
 Blackburn was represented by Gabb & Co (of Powys).